bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 }
 ```

-The ability to calculate the marginal likelihood gives us a way to automatically select the hyperparameters.
+The ability to calculate the marginal likelihood gives us a way to automatically select the *hyperparameters*.
 We can increment hyperparameters over a range of values, and choose the values that yield the greatest marginal likelihood.
 In the example, below, we increment both the length-scale and process variance hyperparameter:

 ```r